Ibrahim El Desouki Mosque

 The Sidi Ibrahim El Desouki Mosque (مسجد سيدي إبراهيم الدسوقي) is a Sufi mosque and shrine complex located in Desouk, in the Kafr El Sheikh Governorate of Egypt.
 The name of this mosque is derived from the Sufi mystic and Ash'ari scholar Ibrahim al-Dasuqi, who is buried in the shrine of the building alongside his brother, Sharaf al-Din Musa.
-Built during the Mamluk era, the mosque is one of the oldest mosques in Egypt.
+Built in 1277 CE, during the Mamluk era, the mosque is one of the oldest mosques in Egypt.

 History

 The original structure dates from the Mamluk era, and it was originally a small mosque that included a khanqah for Ibrahim al-Dasuqi, which was built next to it on the orders of Sultan Qalawun.
 When Al-Dasuqi died, he was buried in the khanqah, and later on, his brother Sharaf al-Din was buried next to him.
 During the reign of Sultan Qaytbay, the mosque was expanded while the khanqah was demolished and turned into a new Sufi shrine.

 During the reign of Tewfik Pasha as Khedive, the mosque was restored and it was almost entirely rebuilt.
-In 2018, the mosque was renovated by the Arab Contractors, an Egyptian regional construction contract company.
+In 2018, the mosque was renovated by Arab Contractors, an Egyptian regional construction company.